cheil/IsoME.jl/README.md

 ---- Done ----
+- Shift energies in vDos to ef=0?
+- Tc_search mode: never use T < converged, T > not converged
 - Tc search mode: For a given material the code should be able to find the Tc w/o running through all temperatures, the user may give an initial guess for the Tc
     * Manual mode: user specifies all temperatures
     * Auto mode:   User specifies just one initial guess for T